Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 ## Accountabilibuddies

-### Tuesdays at 7:00–9:00 PM ET, Thursdays at 9:00–11:40 AM ET, and every other Sunday at 1:00–3:00 PM ET
+### Tuesdays at 7:00–9:00 PM ET and Thursdays at 9:00–11:40 AM ET

 ### Leaders:

-- Tuesdays: Ethan Freire, Rad Turkin
+- Tuesdays: Rad Turkin
-- Thursdays: Meg Gutshall, Joe Karow
+- Thursdays: Meg Gutshall and Joe Karow
-- Sundays: Lillian Chan

-Do you want to learn that new tool, finish that blog post, or send that job application, but you're so busy that the day is over before you know it?
+You want to learn that new tool/finish up that blog post/send that job application, but you’re so busy that the day is over before you know it.
 Join us and add some fun and friendly accountability to your schedule!

 Drop into our sessions whenever and for however long your schedule allows.
-You'll find encouragement and support alongside your accountabilibuddies, no matter the goal!
+No matter the goal, you’ll find encouragement and support alongside your Accountabilibuddies!

 ## Indie-Startup Hackers